beginning of content

 Are salt substitutes safe?

-Salt substitutes usually combine sodium chloride with potassium chloride, another mineral.
-This reduces the amount of sodium in salt used.
-Many reduced salt foods now contain salt substitutes.
+Salt substitutes usually combine sodium chloride with another mineral called potassium chloride.
+This reduces the amount of sodium in the food, but can lead to increased levels of potassium in your blood.

-You should seek medical advice before using salt substitutes or eating foods with salt substitutes if you:
+You should seek advice from your doctor before using salt substitutes or eating foods with salt substitutes if you:

 How much sodium do I need each day?

-It is recommended that adults have no more than 2,000mg of sodium each day.
-This is equal to about 5g of salt or 1 teaspoon.
+It's recommended that adults have less than 2,000 milligrams (mg) of sodium each day.
+This is equal to about 5 grams (g) of salt or 1 teaspoon.

-This is the amount that may help prevent chronic disease, such as high blood pressure.
+Staying below this amount of salt in your diet may help prevent complications, such as high blood pressure.

 Recommended sodium intake for Australian children